Mediatek-Cloud/mcs-resources/content/en/tutorial/managing_firmware.md

 ## Calling APIs to report and download firmware from MCS

 MCS provides various firmware APIs for you to report current firmware version of device, retrieve all available firmware for device, and to get the firmware information you would like to upgrade to.
-However, to use those function, you have to code those APIs in your device.
+However, to use those functions, you have to code those APIs in your device.

 For the device to report its firmware version to the MCS platform, please use the **report device firmware** API [here](https://mcs.mediatek.com/resources/latest/api_references/) and code it in the device.
 Once the device starts to report its firmware version to MCS, it will be shown in the device firmware tab.